cadet/CADET-Core/doc/modelling/binding/affinity_complex_titration.rst

 Affinity Complex Titration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The affinity complex titration (ACT) isotherm is a modified Langmuir isotherm where both the binding capacity and equilibrium constant are dependent on pH via a Hill-type relationship :cite:`TODO`.
+The affinity complex titration (ACT) isotherm is a modified Langmuir isotherm where both the binding capacity and equilibrium constant are dependent on pH via a Hill-type relationship :cite:`Zhang2025ACT`.
 pH, rather than the proton concentration, is treated as a mobile phase modulator with a concentration.
 The current implementation requires the first component to be pH and non-binding.
 Although the original derivation and the equation shown below is based on pH, the mobile phase modulator can also be any type of salt.
 The ACT isotherm reads: